berrym/lusush/ENHANCED_TAB_COMPLETION_SUMMARY.md

 - Press TAB again: Shows second completion
 - Press TAB again: Shows third completion
 - Continue cycling through all options one by one
-- Message says "press TAB to show all" but doesn't actually show all
+- Message says "press TAB to show all" but dumps 600+ unreadable completions
+- Massive formatting issues with completions that don't fit on screen

 ### After
 - **Single match**: Auto-completes immediately
-- **Few matches**: Shows all options in neat grid instantly
+- **Few matches (≤6)**: Shows all options in single line format
-- **Many matches**: Shows count, then all options in grid on second TAB
+- **Medium matches (7-20)**: Shows all in compact 4-column grid
+- **Many matches (>20)**: Shows first 8 with guidance to narrow down
+- **No cycling through hundreds**: Prevents overwhelming user experience

 ## Testing